 The Energy Advisor Training Program is put on by us, with training delivered by the Canadian Institute for Energy Training.
 The goal of the program is to raise the number of registered energy advisors in Saskatchewan — especially in under-represented groups and under-served areas of the province.

 There’s no cost to participate in the program.
 Funding for the program is provided by the Government of Canada as part of the Greener Homes Initiative.

-Up to 15 candidates will be accepted into the program twice a year over the next 3 years.
+Up to six training sessions will be offered over the next 3 years.
 The entire program will wrap up by March 31, 2025.